Puebla (city): Tunnel system

 There have long been rumours of a system of tunnels under the city.
 Long considered to be an urban legend, they were rediscovered in 2015.
-They are believed to be up to 500 years old.
+They are believed to be up to 500 years old and are thought to extend for more than 10 km.

 El Cinco de Mayo

 Every year on 5 May, Puebla celebrates the defeat of invading French troops here in 1862.
 Celebrations include several days of concerts, lectures, other cultural activities.
 On the 5th itself, there is a very large parade and a re-enactment of the battle.
 The parade includes Mexican Army, Navy, Special Forces and soldiers dressed in period uniform.
 The military displays tanks, Humvees and armored personnel carriers.
 Civilian participation includes school bands, students and floats, both from Mexico and from abroad.

 Education

 Puebla has many universities, second in the country only after Mexico City.
 The main university of the city is the Benemérita Universidad Autónoma de Puebla (BUAP), the oldest and largest university in the region, founded on 15 April 1587.
 Other public university is the Instituto Tecnológico de Puebla (ITP).
 The city is also home for one of the most prestigious private universities in Mexico and Latin America, Tecnologico de Monterrey, Universidad Iberoamericana Puebla and the Universidad de las Americas Puebla (UDLAP).